solodroid-dev/push-notification-sdk/README.md

-# push-sdk
+# push-notification-sdk
-A library used without any ad integration
+A library used to send push notifications using the onesignal service